semgrep/semgrep-docs/docs/kb/semgrep-code/language-version-support.md

     - Semgrep Code
 ---

-# Semgrep support for all versions of a programming language
+# Support for all versions of a programming language

 Semgrep language support has several levels of maturity.
 The **Generally available (GA)** maturity level means that Semgrep broadly supports all versions of that programming language.